 The environmental layer

 This layer deals with site selection for the data centres.
 AWS puts a strong emphasis on seeking greener, more eco-friendly options for operating data centres.
 Their long-term commitment is to use 100% renewable energy.
-Since its migration from on-premise to the cloud, the amount of carbon emission that AWS release each year is decreased by 88%.
+Since its migration from on-premise to the cloud, the amount of carbon emission that AWS release each year has decreased by 88%.

 The perimeter layer